 Registration is closed.

-Brunch is free for attendees who RSVP.
-Registration is required by May 10.
+Lunch is free for attendees who RSVP.
 Please register online here.

 |Lansing, MI 48933|